Chart Color Schemes

 Population

-Population growth drivers in Harrison are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Harrison are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Harrison's population, as of November 2025, is approximately 8,073, a decrease of 171 people (2.1%) since the 2021 Census which recorded a population of 8,244.
-This change was inferred from ABS estimated resident population data of 8,073 as of June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,764 persons per square kilometer, placing Harrison in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Harrison has shown resilient growth patterns with a compound annual growth rate of 2.2%, outperforming its SA4 region.
-Overseas migration contributed approximately 65.9% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
+Based on AreaSearch's analysis, Harrison's population was around 8,073 as of Nov 2025.
+This reflected a decrease of 171 people (2.1%) since the 2021 Census, which reported a population of 8,244 people.
+The change was inferred from the estimated resident population of 8,073 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equated to a density ratio of 2,764 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Harrison had demonstrated resilient growth patterns with a 2.2% compound annual growth rate, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 65.9% of overall population gains during recent periods.

-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Future population dynamics indicate an overall decline in population, with Harrison's population expected to contract by 1,083 persons by 2041.
-However, specific age cohorts such as the 55 to 64 age group are projected to grow, with an increase of 108 people anticipated.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, were adopted.
+Moving forward with demographic trends, projections indicated a decline in overall population, with the area's population expected to decline by 1,083 persons by 2041 according to this methodology.
+However, growth across specific age cohorts was anticipated, led by the 55 to 64 age group, which was projected to grow by 108 people.

 Frequently Asked Questions - Population